 Bumper-to-bumper traffic and high rises popping up on every block can make us forget about the natural wonderland just outside of the metro area.
 By taking a short trek east or west, we can breathe the fresh air, escape the noise and witness an incredible natural phenomenon happening right in our city’s backyard: salmon spawning.

 The annual salmon migration happens right here in the streams, creeks and rivers near our neighborhoods.
-There are a few places where the water gets shallow, the flow becomes a fall, and salmon have to navigate the current in an upriver battle to their native waterways to lay their eggs.
+In the places where the water gets shallow and the flow becomes a fall, salmon navigate the current in an upriver battle to their native waterways to lay their eggs.
 This makes for optimal viewing right from the shoreline.

-In some cases, they even have to navigate dams, locating the fish ladder and making the uphill journey to calmer waters above the concrete barricades.
+In some cases, they even have to navigate dams, locating the fish ladder and making the up river journey to calmer waters above the concrete barricades.
 It is truly a magnificent and harrowing journey.

-Experiencing the salmon spawning viewpoints near Portland is a must-see for all you nature lovers.
-And if you’re like me, it may even bring a tear to your eye to see the determination of these creatures to carry out a mission engrained into their very being.
+Experiencing the salmon spawning viewpoints near Portland is a great activity for nature lovers.
+And if you’re like me, it may be the highlight of the whole season to see the determination of these creatures to carry out a mission engrained into their very being.

 Listed below are the salmon spawning locations near Portland.
 Many of these locations are very accessible and make great day trips with family and friends.

-Oh, and did I forget to mention that all of these locations are free to visit?
-With a little bit of gas money, you’ll be able to witness one of the Pacific Northwest’s best natural phenomenons.
+Oh, and did I forget to mention that most of these locations are free to visit?
+With a little bit of gas money, you’ll be able to witness one of the Pacific Northwest’s best natural phenomenon.

 Salmon Spawning Near Portland